|Jun 1 2023

 The first step is a doozy, as they say, but in vintage fiction so is the last one and all those in between.
-Below are assorted paperback covers featuring characters who've had a bad time navigating stairs, a few due to accidents but most via ill intent from third parties.
+Above and below are assorted paperback covers featuring characters who've had a bad time navigating stairs, a few due to accidents but most via ill intent from third parties.
 We also have one hardback dust sleeve we added at the bottom because it was so interesting.
 Just scroll down, but do it carefully.

 Above and below are assorted covers featuring yet another fun mid-century paperback art motif—the looming or threatening shadow.
 The covers are by the usual suspects—Rader, Phillips, Gross, Caroselli, Nik, as well as by artists whose work you see less often, such as Tony Carter’s brilliant cover for And Turned to Clay.
 That's actually a dust jacket, rather than a paperback front, but we couldn't leave it out.
 You’ll also notice French publishers really liked this theme.
 We’ll doubtless come across more, and as we do we’ll add to the collection.
 This is true of all our cover collections.
 For instance, our post featuring the Eiffel Tower has grown from fifteen to twenty-two examples, and our group of fronts with syringes has swelled from thirteen to twenty-six images.
 We have

-twenty-four twenty-eight—see what we mean?—more shadow covers below, and thanks to all original uploaders.
+twenty-four twenty-six—see what we mean?—more shadow covers below, and thanks to all original uploaders.

 We have another collection today as we prepare to jet away on vacation with the girls.
 Since the place we’re going is known for rowdy British tourists (what place isn’t known for that?), we thought we’d feature some of the numerous paperback covers featuring fights.
 You’ll notice, as with our last collection, the preponderance of French books.
 Parisian publishers loved this theme.
 The difference, as opposed to American publishers, is that you almost never saw women actually being hit on French covers (we’d almost go so far as to say it never happened, but we’ve obviously not seen every French paperback ever printed).
 The French preferred man-on-man violence, and when women were involved, they were either acquitting themselves nicely, or often winning via the use of sharp or blunt instruments.